CivicScience/redisconf2021/README.md

 * The respondent has a non-null value for the field = `any_<field>`
 * The respondent has a specific value for the field  = `value_<field>_<field value>`

-These indexes and indexes we can dynamically compute from them on the fly are equal in size to the answer in many cases, examples: `A is not null` or `A = 4 && B = 3 ||  C in {3,5}`.
+These indexes (or indexes we can dynamically compute from them on the fly) are equal in size to the answer in many cases, examples: `A is not null` or `A = 4 && B = 3 ||  C in {3,5}`.
 There are others that are not equal in size, but I know the index (or derived index) contains a subset of respondents that